intuit/sdp/README.md

 See the [sdp_example.xml](https://github.com/intuit/sdp/blob/master/sdp-android/src/main/res/layout/sdp_example.xml) to see how to use to the sdp size unit.

+For easy mapping of designs to sdp units, one can create designs with 300 pixels screen width - in this case each pixel in the design corresponds to 1 sdp.

 # Note
 The sdp size unit calculation includes some approximation due to some performance and usability constraints.